Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

 [View the live project here.](https://pjdijxhoorn.github.io/milestone1/)

 This is my portfolio website.
-The site is responsive so it is made to be viewed with ease on phone, tablet, and desktop.
+The site is responsive, so it is made to be viewed with ease on phone, tablet, and desktop.
 This so that future employers and clients can visit my website without any problems.